madalina-boca-at-unibuc-ro/DP/README.md

 ## Physics Background

-# The double pendulum in the Lagrangian formalism
+### The double pendulum in the Lagrangian formalism

-## The Lagrangian

 We consider two the masses $m_1$ and $m_2$ attached to two rigid rods of length $l_1$ and $l_2$ respectively.